 - Enroll in at least two BRC reserved courses in both the fall and spring semesters

-- In the spring semester, freshmen must select the BRC section of ACCT 2001 and one other reserved course of the student’s choice.
-ECON 2010 or ISDS 2000 are recommended.
-MATH 1431 should also be taken by those who did not complete it in the fall semester.
+- In the spring semester, students must select the BRC section of ACCT 2001 and one other reserved course of the student’s choice.
+Additionally, MATH 1431 should be taken by those who did not complete it in the fall semester and ECON 2010 or ISDS 2000 are recommended.

 - See the complete list of requirements here.